frovedis/frovedis/doc/manual/python/ml/arima.md

     Out-sample predictions:  1981-02-24    259.295505
     Freq: 3D, dtype: float64

+When endog is a dataframe having a supported index (numeric index such as RangeIndex), then both `start` and `end` can only be integer values in order to perform in-sample and out-sample predictions.

+Here, the start or end provided as integers will refer here as positional indices.

+For example,

+    # loading a pandas dataframe having a supported index
+    import pandas as pd
+    index = pd.RangeIndex(start=10, stop=46, step=2)
+    data = np.array([266, 145.9, 183.1, 119.3, 180.3, 168.5, 231.8,
+                     224.5, 192.8, 122.9, 336.5, 185.9, 194.3, 149.5,
+                     210.1, 273.3, 191.4, 287])
+    df = pd.DataFrame({'Temp': data}, index = index)

+    # fitting input dataframe on ARIMA object
+    from frovedis.mllib.tsa.arima.model import ARIMA
+    arima = ARIMA(df, order=(2,1,2)).fit()

+    # perform in-sample prediction with start and end as integers
+    print('In-sample predictions: ', arima.predict(start=11, end=12))

+Output

+    In-sample predictions:  32    192.400565
+    34    255.586914
+    dtype: float64

+For example,

+    # perform out-sample prediction with start and end as integers
+    print('Out-sample predictions: ', arima.predict(start=22, end=24))

+Output

+    Out-sample predictions:  54    294.413814
+    56    297.292898
+    58    303.964832
+    dtype: float64

-When endog is a dataframe having an unsupported index, then only integer is used to perform in-sample and out-sample predictions.
+When endog is a dataframe having an unsupported index (datetime index having no associated frequency), then only integer is used to perform in-sample and out-sample predictions.
 For using dates as string and datetime instance to perform predictions, then only in-sample prediction can be done.
 No out-sample prediction can be done when using dates as string or datetime instance.

+Also, the start or end provided as integers will refer here as positional indices.

 For example,